 Students & Teachers in New England

-Network for Environmental Management Studies (NNEMS)
+- The National Network for Environmental Management Studies (NNEMS)

 NNEMS is an internship program that encourages students in all academic disciplines to pursue professional environmental careers.
 It provides students with the opportunity to gain a valuable educational experience while conducting an actual environmental research project.
 More information and a listing of research projects or contact Sheri Jojokian, NNEMS Program, USEPA, (202)-260-5283.

 To obtain more information on intern and volunteer positions for EPA Region 1, please visit the EPA Summer Opportunities for Students Website.